 Foods & Nutrition

-By choosing courses carefully, most of our graduates are able to transfer and obtain a Bachelor’s degree in Nutrition /Dietetics in two additional years.
-Program graduates report that they were well prepared with the necessary skills and knowledge upon transferring to another academic institution as they continue to pursue a career in the Dietetics profession.
+Our graduates report that they were well prepared with the necessary skills and knowledge upon transferring to another academic institution as they continue to pursue a career in the dietetics profession.
 I believe this is a testament to the program’s strong curriculum and dedicated faculty.

 Contact InformationPhone: 914-606-6248